encode/httpx/docs/advanced.md

 By default it will auto-detect which of those two to use as the backend for socket operations and concurrency primitives.

-You can also explicit select a backend by instantiating a client with the `backend` argument...
+You can also explicitly select a backend by instantiating a client with the `backend` argument...

 ```python